kevinyang8/deep-learning-benchmarks/inference/pytorch/mask-rcnn/notes.md

-# PT 1.11 E3 BERT Inference Benchmark
+# PT 1.11 E3 Mask-RCNN Inference Benchmark

 The `serve` directory is the `pytorch/serve` directory.
-Pulled here since we are using the BERT model from the `examples` directory there.
+Pulled here since we are using the Mask-RCNN model from the `examples` directory there.
 There is code there to pull the model and create a `.mar` file for `torchserve`.

 #### Stop and remove all containers
 `docker stop $(docker ps -a -q)`